Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ollaborative} perception is an important problem for the future of robotics.
-The shared understanding of the environment it provides is a prerequisite to many applications from autonmous warehouse management to subterranean exploration.
+The shared understanding of the environment it provides is a prerequisite to many applications from autonomous warehouse management to subterranean exploration.
 One of the most powerful tools for robotic perception is Simultaneous Localization And Mapping (SLAM) which tightly couples the geometric perception of the environment with state estimation~\cite{cadenapresentfuturesimultaneous2016}.
 In addition to producing high-quality maps of the robot surroundings, it provides localization estimates that are essential for planning and control.
 However, single-robot SLAM estimates are local in the individual robot reference frame.
 Therefore, when multiple robots operate in GPS-denied environments, they do not share situational awareness unless they manage to connect, or merge, their local maps.
 To solve this problem, Collaborative SLAM (C-SLAM) searches for inter-robot map links and uses them to combine the local maps into a shared global understanding of the environment.
+One of the main practical challenges in C-SLAM is resource management~\cite{lajoiecollaborativesimultaneouslocalization2022a}, in particular considering the severe communication and computation limitations of mobile robots.
+Those limitations need to be addressed to achieve real-time performance, especially when a large number of robots work together.
+While effective in some scenarios, centralized C-SLAM solutions, which rely on a single server for data association and optimization, suffer from a communication bottleneck between the robots and the server, which limits their scalability.
+Besides, due to networking coverage challenges in large indoor or subterranean environments, robots cannot realistically maintain a stable connection to a central server.
+Thus, decentralized solution relying only on occasional communication between the robots are better suited for large-scale deployment. \ExecuteMetaData[explanation_figures.tex]{overview} While collaborative perception within small teams of autonomous robots is currently challenging, we believe it useful to look forward to very large teams, or swarms of robots and start tackling the problems specific to this scale of deployment.
+Prior works on swarm robotics have identified a few key properties required for swarm compatibility~\cite{brambillaswarmroboticsreview2013} such as: communication and sensing must be local to the robot neighborhood, and robots should not rely on a centralized authority or global knowledge.
+In the specific case of C-SLAM~\cite{kegeleirsswarmslamchallenges2021}, we consider the following four properties described in \cref{sec:system_overview,sec:frontend}: scalability, flexibility, decentralization, and sparsity.